jianglicalifornia/Notes/eng_docker.md

 	- `sudo service docker restart`

 - Is the docker daemon running on this host
 	- `sudo usermod -aG docker ubuntu` for aws ubuntu.
+	- It's mainly because of the user permission issue. need to check if "sudo" access works well.
+[Reference][https://docs.docker.com/v1.5/installation/ubuntulinux/]

 - AWS run a python3 docker:
 	- benefits over the virtualenv: no worries about lxml libraries & python-dev.